-Social Media Policy for CAHP Students
+Social Media Policy for AHS Students

-The Social Media Policy for Students, Residents and Fellows in the Health Sciences can be found here: https://drive.google.com/file/d/1UGoeZzXV-WRjZ3tVNilei5fk8PpRNOOq/view.
-This policy provides guidance and parameters for social media usage by students enrolled in the Center for Allied Health educational programs.
-While social media tools are a very popular mode of engagement and communication and facilitate education, collaboration, research, business, and remote work, it's usage by CAHP students presents unique risks to clients/patients.
+This policy provides guidance and parameters for social media usage by students enrolled in Academic Health Sciences educational programs.
+While social media tools are a very popular mode of engagement and communication and facilitate education, collaboration, research, business, and remote work, it's usage by AHS students presents unique risks to clients/patients.
 Because of the risks associated with inappropriate use of social media, misuse must be addressed through professionalism training, usage guidelines, and appropriate corrective and disciplinary action when warranted.
 The use of social media requires a conscious recognition of the profoundly public and long- lasting nature of on-line communication which provides a permanent record of postings.
-Each student, resident and fellow is responsible for appropriate online behavior just as they are with communications in other areas of their professional life.
+Each student, resident and fellow is responsible for appropriate online behavior just as they are with communications in other areas of their professional life. https://drive.google.com/file/d/1UGoeZzXV-WRjZ3tVNilei5fk8PpRNOOg/view